wlillisdev/hiking-hub/README.md

   - [Example of MOSCOW tags](static/readme/must_have.png)
   - The users stories were then put in to 2 iterations.
 Iteration 1 had 14 user stories and these were deemed essential for the inital launch of the website.
 Iteration 2 currently has 4 user stories that will be carried out at a later date.
   - [View Project Iterations](https://github.com/wlillisdev/hiking-hub/milestones)
   - A Kanban board was set up in github in order to manage the various project user stories.
-It was devided into 3 main area.
+It was devided into 3 main areas to track rhw progress.
 To Do, In Progress,Done,
   ![Kanban Board](static/readme/kanban_board.png)
   -[View Kanban Board](https://github.com/wlillisdev/hiking-hub/projects/1)